ilifewebdev/ilifewebdev/README.md

 <!-- More info, tips and tricks for making GitHub Profile README can be found in my article at https://towardsdatascience.com/build-a-stunning-readme-for-your-github-profile-9b80434fe5d7 -->

-My name is shch and I'm a web developer engineer.
+My name is shch and I'm a web developer.

 ## &#x270d; Blog & Writing

-Apart from coding, I also maintain a website - you can find my articles on my website at [daqianduanshuo.com](https://daqianduanshuo.com/) as well as on [Medium](https://medium.com/@bigwebdev)
+Apart from coding, I also maintain a website - you can find things about web on my website at [daqianduanshuo.com](https://daqianduanshuo.com/) as well as on [Medium](https://medium.com/@bigwebdev)

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=linux&logoColor=white&color=2bbc8a)